 4. California Tone Research Set5 Practice Amp

 Sometimes the lesser things can do a lot of beautiful things, and this AMP is a great example of that.
-This AMP can generate big waves and it is highly appreciated for that.
+This is the best practice amp under 200 can generate big waves and it is highly appreciated for that.
 The tone of this thing is wonderful.
 I plug my guitar straight, put everything at 10, the guitar becomes “touch-sensitive” with incredible feeling and It’s small, light, easy, and worth every penny.

 The head research is loaded with a 12AX7 tube with its preamp and an EL84 tube with a powerhouse located in a small cabinet with a jacket in toxins and a built-in speaker.
 The controls are easy to use and are available at the top of the panel that includes bass and turbulence, channel volume, input jack and power regulating switch, and more.